 You’re going to love how absolutely EASY this recipe is!

-Step 2.
-Peel apples and then chop into 1/2-inch pieces right into the buttered dish.
+Preheat oven to 375.
+Butter a medium-sized shallow casserole dish.
+Peel apples and chop them into 1/2-inch pieces right into the prepared baking dish.

-Step 4.
-Add the vanilla, cinnamon, brown sugar, and cornstarch and gently mix until distributed throughout the apples.
+Add the lemon juice to the apples and gently toss to coat the apples.
+Add the vanilla, cinnamon, brown sugar, and cornstarch and gently toss until distributed throughout the apples.

 Cook’s Tip: Make sure you’re using cold butter.

-Step 3.
 Sprinkle about a third of the topping over the apples and move the apples around a bit so some of the topping is mixed in with the apples.
-Sprinkle remaining topping over the apples.
+Sprinkle the remaining topping over the apples.

-Cook’s Tip: Keep an eye on it, as your oven might require less time–I have baked in 35 mins.
+Cook’s Tip: Keep an eye on it, as your oven might require less time — I have baked it in an oven that only took 35 mins.

 Join Southern Food and Fun Community group